GlennVL-AP/cpp-programming-slides/slides/session_1_labo/index.md

 main.cpp:(.text+0x5): undefined reference to `hello@helloworld()'
 clang++: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

+Note:
+* Hard to get right
+* Still results in linker error
+* We don't want to do this
 ---
 ### Let's not do this by hand!
 * Gets complex very quickly